-The abutting right-of-way of Pease Road is already within the city, and the property is contiguous to the City Limit for approximately 104 feet along its northeast boundary abutting 19400 Pease Road.
-The property includes a small home setback with one accessory structure.
+The abutting right-of-way of Rose Road is already within the City and will not need to be annexed as part of this approval, and if approved, will make the property contiguous to the City Limit for approximately 218 feet along the full frontage of the property.
+The property includes a home setback approximately 36 feet from Rose Road, with one accessory structure.
 No land division is proposed at this time.

 FIGURE 1.
-CONTIGUITY WITH CITY LIMITS
+LOCATION MAP